Achieving CIS Security Controls 1 & 2 in Asset Management

 CIS Controls Implementation Group 3

 By implementing all three levels of protection outlined above, organizations can help protect against current cyber threats while also preparing themselves for even more advanced attacks down the road.
-If you're interested in learning more about these critical control measures, download our free guide below!

 CIS Control 1: Inventory and Control of Enterprise Assets

-This control is focused on creating an inventory of all hardware assets that access a network in order to determine which devices are authorized for use by employees or other third parties who require remote access.
 It also provides additional protection against stolen equipment being used as an attack vector when unauthorized individuals have physical access to these resources.
 In this case, organizations can identify compromised systems before they've been impacted or damaged through malware attacks like ransomware.

 How to Achieve CIS Control 1